Combination fire department: Work environment

-Volunteer firefighters often outnumber career firefighters in a combination fire departments.
-This makes for a very complicated work environment, as full-time fire personnel typically are unionized employees under contract and volunteers rarely are.
-Friction is often caused in this environment as the career staff is typically at a station more than the volunteers.
-This causes the career staff to try and change station SOP's, apparatus equipment locations, furniture placement etc., the volunteers will not always agree.
+In combination fire departments, volunteer firefighters often outnumber career firefighters.
+This can create a highly complex work environment, as full-time fire personnel typically are unionized employees under contract and volunteers rarely are.
+Friction can arise in this environment as the career staff are typically at a station more than the volunteers.

-Another source of friction is often the fact that career staff is in another chain of command.
-The volunteers cannot be reprimanded by career staff and vice versa.
-The career staff meets a certain minimum training level and typically completing an academy while volunteers typically have lower minimum requirements.
-However, in many case, volunteers have been in a department longer than the career staff, but are less trained.
+Another potential source of friction is the fact that career staff and volunteers are in separate chains of command.
+The volunteers cannot be reprimanded by career staff and vice-versa.
+Career staff must also meet a minimum training level often at an associated academy while volunteers have lower minimum requirements.
+However, in many cases, volunteers have been associated with a department longer than career staff.

-Other issues can stem from inequities or resentment caused by bargained for benefits career firefighters receive under contract including training wages, shorter gear rotations, clothing allowances, and overtime pay.
 Sometimes starting volunteer firefighters are perceived as using their volunteer positions as stepping stones to full-time career positions.

+Other issues can stem from inequities or resentment caused by bargained-for benefits career firefighters receive under contract, including training wages, shorter gear rotations, clothing allowances, and overtime pay.